 Consisted of architects, environmental planners, urban planners, water engineers, energy engineers, scientists, and academicians, GRASS’ goal to make RAVE Park a “healing” forest involves careful and concrete planning that integrates strategies such as carbon sequestration, rainwater catchment system, and acoustic insulation.
 The reforestation also includes experiential education to inform, involve, and instruct the community on retaining and nurturing what was started.

-“We calculated the number of trees based on the given site, the size of the canopies once trees have grown, and how much water we are retaining in this particular area,” Lui shares.
-Targetting 15 out of 17 sustainable developmental goals from the United Nations, the entire GRASS team estimated a target of 188,000 trees to be planted all over the city.
+“We calculated the number of trees based on the given site, the size of the canopies once trees have grown, and how much water we are retaining in this particular area,” Daya-Garcia shares.
+Targetting 15 out of 17 sustainable developmental goals from the United Nations, the entire GRASS team estimated a target of 188,000 trees to be planted all over the green city.
 Along with this is an aim to develop a Biodiverse Reforestation series that will be applicable and replicable to municipalities and other areas, including coastlines, riverbanks, and other agricultural developments.
 GRASS studied the goals and believe that through time, they can push further and achieve all 17.

 Architect Lui explains that in terms of plant species specifications, the team is promoting all native trees.
 “They can thrive in our tropical environment and they require less maintenance as compared to exotic trees,” she says.
-The action leader also shares that they calculated the growth of trees in such a way that while some may be faster and some may be slower, design and aesthetic would not be sacrificed as there will be some ornamental pathways ready.
+The action leader also shares that they calculated the growth of trees in such a way that while some may be faster and some may be slower, design and aesthetics would not be sacrificed as there will be some ornamental pathways ready.